FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/example_01.md

 ### (5) Linear dynamic analysis

-In exW, the same cantilever beam as in item (1) was used as the subject to perform the linear dynamic analysis.
-The verification conditions are shown in Figure 9.1.12.
-In this verification, the affects in which the time increments may have on the results for the same mesh partition was verified.
-As a dynamic analysis method, both the implicit method and the explicit method were used, and element types 361 and 342 were used.
-The verification results are shown in Table 9.1.22 and Figure 9.1.13 ~ Figure 9.1.15.
+In exW, a linear dynamic analysis was performed on the same mesh-divided cantilever that was discussed earlier in the Elastic static analysis subsection, with the verification conditions shown in Fig. 9.1.12.
+The objective was to verify the impact of time increment on the results with the same mesh division.
+Both the implicit and explicit methods of dynamic analysis and the element types 361 and 342 were used.
+The verification results are presented in Table 9.1.22 and shown in Figs. 9.1.13–9.1.15.

+Analysis Model

 <div style="text-align: center;">
 <img src="./media/example01_23.png" width="350px"><br>